themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ## Downstream Tasks
-Once the model is trained on contrastive learning task, it can be used for transfer learning.
+Once the model is trained on the contrastive learning task, it can be used for transfer learning.
 In this, the representations from the encoder are used instead of representations obtained from the projection head.
-This representations can be used for downstream tasks like classification on ImageNet.
+These representations can be used for downstream tasks like classification on ImageNet.
 ![](/images/simclr-downstream.png)

 ## Objective Results